The Ultimate Guide to Padel Betting

 - Last year’s points expire

-Rankings are dynamic and change weekly.
+Rankings are dynamic & change weekly.

-🟩 Partnership Changes and Ranking Impact
+Partnership Changes & Ranking Impact

 Because rankings are individual: